Design and Technology

 Key Stage 3 Information

-Classes for Design Technology are small and most have only 15 students.
-In Year 7, students will have 2 Design Technology teachers and rotate around the four different disciplines (Food Preparation and Nutrition, Resistant materials, Systems and Control and Textiles).
-These small classes and with the time allowed enables students to develop a really sound basis of both practical skills and knowledge to equip them well for further study.
+In Year 7, students will have 1 Design Technology teacher and rotate around the five different disciplines (Food Preparation and Nutrition, Resistant materials, Graphics, Systems and Control and Textiles).
+Students develop a really sound basis of both practical skills and knowledge to equip them well for further study.
 Students will design and make a range of products which they then take home to be used or eaten by their family.

 Years 8 and 9

-Students in these year groups complete 7 weeks (14 hours) of study in each of the four discipline areas (as above) where they are able to further develop their skills and knowledge.
+Students in these year groups complete 9 weeks (13 hours) of study in each of the four discipline areas - Food Preparation and Nutrition, Textiles, Graphics and Resistant materials where they are able to further develop their skills and knowledge.
 Products are increasingly more complex and sophisticated as the students progress.

 Key Stage 4 Information